osm-search/Nominatim/docs/develop/Ranking.md

     * highway nodes
     * landuse that is not an area

-Other than that, the ranks can be freely assigned via the JSON file defined with `CONST_Address_Level_Config` according to their type and the country they are in.
+Other than that, the ranks can be freely assigned via the JSON file according to their type and the country they are in.
+The name of the config file to be used can be changed with the setting `NOMINATIM_ADDRESS_LEVEL_CONFIG`.

 The address level configuration must consist of an array of configuration entries, each containing a tag definition and an optional country array: